arkency/posts/posts/2020-05-12-multitenancy-with-postgresql-schemas---what-youd-rather-know-before.md

 You can temporarily work it around by adding `public` to `persistent_schemas` which is obviously bad, but perhaps useful for a quick PoC.
 It won't take you very far - Rails will complain when making a migration which creates an index (Rails checks if the index already exists in the search path and it'll refuse to create it the tenant's schema).

-**Every migration needs to run for each tenant separately**.
+### Every migration needs to run for each tenant separately

 Probably not a problem if you have 10 tenants.
 Brace yourself if you have 1000 tenants.
 Also the default behaviour in Apartment is that when a migrations fails for a tenant the next ones are not attempted, and previous stay migrated (they're not reverted and not wrapped in a transaction - not even sure if it's possible to have a cross schema transaction.
 TODO: check).

-**What about migrations not meant per tenant?** Perhaps you'll rarely need it.
+### What about migrations not meant per tenant?

+Perhaps you'll rarely need it.
 If you do, you can either run the SQL script by hand (the traditional YOLO way), or have a guard statement:

 ```ruby
 class AGlobalMigration < ActiveRecord::Migration[5.2]